r-shima/jackal_ros2_humble/README.md

 Follow the instructions [here](https://www.clearpathrobotics.com/assets/guides/foxy/jackal/JackalInstallRobotSoftware.html) to update the firmware, build the packages from source, and install dependencies.

 ##### Updating the firmware
 When updating the firmware, running `sudo apt-get install ros-foxy-jackal-firmware` will not work.
-Instead go [here](https://packages.clearpathrobotics.com/stable/ubuntu/pool/main/j/jackal-firmware/) and download ros-foxy-jackal-firmware_1.0.0-focal_all.deb.
+Instead, go [here](https://packages.clearpathrobotics.com/stable/ubuntu/pool/main/j/jackal-firmware/) and download ros-foxy-jackal-firmware_1.0.0-focal_all.deb.
 Then run the following in the directory where you have this file:
 ```
 sudo apt install ./ros-foxy-jackal-firmware_1.0.0-focal_all.deb
 ```